penguineer/HareAIris/README.md

 agility, attributes often associated with rabbits.
 Together, "HareAIris" signifies a swift and efficient messenger that bridges the gap between RabbitMQ and OpenAI, embodying the project's core functionality.

+## Configuration

+Configuration is done using environment variables:

+* `PORT`: Port for the HTTP endpoint (default `8080`, only change when running locally!)

 ## Maintainers

 * Stefan Haun ([@penguineer](https://github.com/penguineer))